jeremytubbs-deprecated/laravel-4-jump-starter/readme.md

 	$ gulp
 ```

-Create a database named 'starter' if using Homestead or edit the .env.php file.
+Create a database named 'starter' if using Homestead create the .env.php file.

 Check your enviroment: